greg3z/ListsView/README.md

 # ListsView

-ListsView allow you to display different kinds of lists, depending on the type of collection you'll give it.
+ListsView allows you to display different kinds of lists, depending on the type of collection you'll give it.

 - Array -> flat list
 - Page -> sectioned list